Book One: A SIMPLE ACT OF KINDNESS

 for the rules is

 unforgivable.
-Let me add your insolence towards me shows a
+Let me add your insolence towards me has

 serious lack of respect for my authority.
 If I had my way, you would have had your